 - Pre-inspect your flooring to verify the proper product and color is being installed per manufacturer's standards.
-Always plan for 5% defect and/or waste. - Verify that the delivered wood flooring is between 8% 10% moisture content and is free of defects. - WestRidge recommends 2-3 days of acclimation.
-However, proper moisture testing is the key to determining readiness for installation. - Concrete slab should be tested per the instructions in "Sub Floor Preparation Instructions". - A moisture retarder system may be required to seal the concrete when installing engineered flooring.
-Please see a sales associate the place of purchase for recommended moisture barrier..

-- If the sub floor is raised (i.e.: wood sub floor) a moisture barrier may not be required.
-(Check for moisture) - WestRidge products should be installed with urethane-based adhesives. - Read the glue manufacturer's instructions, which is printed in detail on the glue container along with the proper trowel recommendations. - Snap a working line parallel to the starting wall, in multiples of our engineered plank width, PLUS an expansion space of 3⁄4", to set up the baseline of installation.
+Always plan for 5% defect and or waste. - Verify that the delivered wood flooring is between 8%-10% moisture content and is free of defects. - Elegance recommends 2-3 days of acclimation.
+However, proper moisture testing is the key to determining readiness for installation.. - Concrete slab should be tested per the instructions in "Sub Floor preparation instructions". - A moisture retarder system may be required to seal the concrete when installing engineered flooring.
+Recommended moisture retarder system are Elegance's Fortaine One 3 in 1 Adhesive or Bostik Moisture Vapor Protection - If the sub floor is raised (i.e.: wood sub floor), A moisture barrier may not be required.
+(Check for moisture) - Elegance Wood Flooring products should be installed with urethane-based adhesives such as Elegance's Fortaine One 3 in 1 Adhesive or Bostik's Best, Bostik's BST, or equal. - Read the glue manufacturer's instructions, which is printed in detail on the glue container along with the proper trowel recommendations. - Snap a working line parallel to the starting wall, in multiples of our engineered plank width, PLUS an expansion space of 3/4", to set up the baseline of installation.
 (Be careful to assure you do NOT end up with a width of less than 2 inches at the final opposing wall.
-If so, adjust by ripping down the length of the first row.) - Follow the spread rate, and the curing time, spread the glue evenly on the sub floor to cover the area the installer can lay the planks in proper time for best results of the glue. - Lay one row along the entire length of the work line.
-Add each additional row of flooring, watching the pattern repeat and offsetting or staggering the joints at least 6 inches. - Roll the floor with a 150# roller after installation. - Engineered products can also be nailed (barbed or ring nail), or stapled with minimum of: 1/4" crown x 1- 1/2" length, coated.
-Simply adjust gun to compensate for thickness. - For more information, please refer to the NWFA Technical Service Manual "Installing Hardwood Flooring" or visit www.nwfa.org or call 1-800-422-4556.
+If so, adjust by ripping down the length of the first row).

+- Following the spread rate, and the curing time, spread the glue evenly on the sub floor to cover the area the installer can lay the planks in proper time for best results of the glue. - Lay one row along the entire length of the work line.
+Add each additional row of flooring, watching the pattern repeat and offsetting or staggering the joints at least 6 inches. - Roll the floor with a 150# roller after installation. - Engineered Products can also be nailed (barbed or ring nail), or stapled with minimum of: (1/4" crown x 1-1/2" length) coated.
+Simply adjust gun to compensate for thickness. - For more information, please refer to the NWFA Technical Service manual.
+"INSTALLING HARDWOOD FLOORING" or visit www.nwfa.org or call 1-800-422-4556